Updated for the 2026 Immigration Rules

 Yes.
 After holding ILR for 12 months you can apply for British citizenship by naturalisation — or immediately if married to a British citizen.
 ILR is the standard gateway to citizenship for migrants.

-Is this ILR calculator UK accurate for 2026 Immigration Rules?
+Is this ILR calculator UK accurate for the 2026 Immigration Rules?

 Yes.
 The calculator reflects the current Immigration Rules as consolidated in Appendix Settlement, Appendix FM, Appendix Continuous Residence, Appendix Global Talent, Appendix Innovator Founder and paragraph 276B.
-Route-specific absence limits, qualifying periods and the 28-day concession at CR 1.2(a) are correctly configured.
-Fees reflect the April 2026 increase to £3,226.
-Last reviewed June 2026.
+Route-specific absence limits, qualifying periods and the 28-day concession at CR 1.2(a) are configured to those rules.
+Fees reflect the 8 April 2026 increase to £3,226.
+The proposed “earned settlement” reform is not yet law, so existing routes still apply.